AI-First GCC | India

 That shift is changing the role of the GCC.
 Instead of acting only as a delivery hub, the GCC is increasingly becoming the place where AI capability is operationalized, scaled, and governed across the enterprise.

-An AI-first GCC creates the conditions for that shift by combining talent, data, platforms, operating rhythm, and governance in one model.
+An AI-first GCC creates the conditions for that shift by combining talent, data, platforms, operating rhythm, and governance in one unified model built to last.

-Create a structure where AI use cases can move from experimentation into repeatable production workflows.
+Create a structure where AI use cases can move from experimentation into repeatable production workflows that deliver measurable business value.

 Establish dedicated capability across data engineering, ML engineering, GenAI implementation, MLOps, and product-aligned delivery.

-Embed AI into software delivery, knowledge workflows, customer operations, analytics, and business support processes.
+Embed AI into software delivery, knowledge workflows, customer operations, analytics, and business support processes for measurable productivity gains.

 Build AI adoption on top of policy, controls, monitoring, and decision rights instead of adding governance after deployment.